 The means of communication is enormously essential for the well-being of any animal.
 Even micro-organisms communicate with each other by means of chemicals.
-Fortunately our means of communication are far better than that.
+Fortunately, our means of communication are far better than that.
 We rely on it every day to interact with others.
-As is the case with walking, seeing etc, we tend to take it for granted.
+As is the case with walking, seeing, etc, we tend to take it for granted.
 The human voice is immensely versatile and rich both in range and content.
 We use it to laugh, cry, scream, shout, sing and the list goes on.
-The human voice produced by the vocal cord are capable of producing highly intricate sounds.
+The human voice produced by the vocal cord is capable of producing highly intricate sounds.
 You can tell if your mother is angry at you by her voice.
 Some people do one better and can tell if people are lying just by their voice.
-We at Byju’s feel that we have been blessed with an excellent communication system which more than deserves to be explored further.

 The part of the throat that moves when you swallow is known as a voice box.
 The Voice Box (Larynx) sits on the top of the wide pipe.
 The voice box is a part of the wide pipe and the air exhaled from your lungs passes through the voice box.
-The vocal cord consists of two tight strings that open during breathing and close when you exhale to make sound.
+The vocal cord consists of two tight strings that open during breathing and close when you exhale to make a sound.
 They vibrate very fast, almost from 100 to 1000 times per second.
-You may vary the Pitch which explains the concept of frequency, pitch etc) by controlling the tension in the muscles in the voice box.
-Vocal cord is also known as vocal fold.
-Vocal cord modulates the flow of air from lungs and into it.
+You may vary the pitch, which explains the concept of frequency, pitch, etc) by controlling the tension in the muscles in the voice box.
+The vocal cord is also known as a vocal fold.
+The vocal cord modulates the flow of air from the lungs and into it.

 The Resonator: Throat, nose, mouth, and sinuses